SoftDevGang/2015-March-Meeting/Notes.md

 One thing we do now, is that we want to do something different than an Open Space, but I don't feel the difference from Open Space.
 A thing I would do to improve: instead of trying to come up with new things, try to link existing things better.
 We expanded on an existing idea, but it feels like what we did was scratching the surface, building an change request for Jet Brains.

-Johann: I appreaciate having seen your code (Alex), I would like tomorrow someone to see the code I worked on.
+Johan: I appreaciate having seen your code (Alex), I would like tomorrow someone to see the code I worked on.
 I would like to have my code torn appart, while focusing on software design.
 Always when you improve something, you make some other parts worse.
 The ideas we came-up today are valuable to me.
 I am concerned that my coleagues are no interested in what we are doing now.
 I would like to find a bit of time during the evening about this.
 Maybe my expectation are not high enough.